lululxvi/deepxde/docs/user/installation.rst

 Although TensorFlow 1.x is the default backend, it may not be your best choice.
 Here is a comparison between different backends:

 - Different backends support slightly different features, and switch to another backend if DeepXDE raised a backend-related error.
-    - Currently, the number of features supported is: TensorFlow 1.x > TensorFlow 2.x > PyTorch.
+    - Currently, the number of features supported is: TensorFlow 1.x > TensorFlow 2.x > PyTorch > JAX.
     - Some features can be implemented easily (basically translating from one framework to another), and we welcome your contributions.
 - Different backends have different computational speed, and switch to another backend if the speed is an issue in your case.
     - We find that there is no backend that is always faster than the others.